aws/aws-parallelcluster/docs/networking.rst

 * Instances launched in the ``compute_subnet`` have public IP addresses and can reach the Internet through an Internet Gateway.

-Additionally, according to AWS Batch docs:
+Additionally, if you are interested in Multi-node Parallel jobs (according to AWS Batch docs):

  AWS Batch multi-node parallel jobs use the Amazon ECS awsvpc network mode, which gives your multi-node parallel job containers the same networking properties as Amazon EC2 instances.
 Each multi-node parallel job container gets its own